adoptium/adoptium.net-redesign/content/blog/Reproducible-Comparison-Builds/index.md

 At Eclipse Adoptium extensive work has been done to achieve identical OpenJDK binaries, has involved in-depth build comparison debugging to identify non-deterministic build issues.
 There are more variations expected to be seen to affect the reproducibility.
 Currently the reproducible comparison builds are at an early stage, which rebuild the nightly JDK binaries with stringent controls, compare the two JDKs and generate the diff results with unreproducible files excluded.
-To be specific, in Adoptium JDK binary is built by jenkins job with stringent controls and a Software Bill of Materials (SBOM) is generated at the same time.
+To be specific, the Adoptium JDK binary is built by jenkins job with stringent controls and a Software Bill of Materials (SBOM) is generated at the same time.
 The SBOM includes the secure hashes (SHAs) of all the component parts, the versions and SHAs of dependent components and the tooling.
 By parsing the jenkins job parameters and SBOM a duplicate JDK binary build of jenkins job can be easily triggered.
-Based on this, in Adoptium dedicated reproducible jenkins jobs per jdk version, platforms are set up by the [Jenkinsfile](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/tools/reproduce_comparison/Jenkinsfile) and are triggered correspondingly by nightly jdk binary build jobs.
+Based on this, dedicated reproducible jenkins jobs per jdk version and platforms are set up by the [Jenkinsfile](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/tools/reproduce_comparison/Jenkinsfile) and are triggered correspondingly by nightly jdk binary build jobs.

 The job does: